ot4i/iib-docker/README.md

 ~~~

 # What the image contains
 The built image contains a full runtime installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn).
-If you wish to include the toolkit in your installation then you should build your own version of our Dockerfile but with the '--exclude iib-10.0.0.11/tools' part of the tar command removed.
+If you wish to include the toolkit in your installation then you should build your own version of our Dockerfile but with the `--exclude iib-10.0.0.11/tools` part of the tar command removed.

 If you install the stand-alone image, which does not contain an installation of IBM MQ, some functionality may not be available, or may be changed - see this [topic](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bb28660_.htm) for more information.